Developair-ir/developair-ir.github.io/_posts/2021-05-07-configure-gulp-in-asp-net-core.markdown

   background-color: "#efefef";
 }
 ```
-We don't want run this task manually every time, So for run it automatically we have to set a binding value to:
+We don't want to run this task manually every time, So to run it automatically we have to set a binding value to:

 ![binding value](/assets/img/posts/gulp-dotnet-task-runner-explorer-binding-value-after-build.png)